Xyclade/MachineLearning/Readme.md

 4. Validate the model with a validation method which takes the model and testing data
 5. do predictions based on the model

 In this process there are a few steps missing when it comes to actual applications in the field.
-These steps are in our opinion the most important steps to make a system actually learn.
+These steps are in my opinion the most important steps to make a system actually learn.

 The idea behind what we call dynamic machine learning is as follows: You take your predictions, combine it with user feedback and feed it back into your system to improve your dataset and model.
 As we just said we need user feedback, so how is this gained?
 This is actually not that hard.
 Let's take friend suggestions on [Facebook](https://www.facebook.com) for example.
 The user is presented 2 options: 'Add Friend' or 'Remove'.
 Based on the decision of the user, you have direct feedback regarding that prediction.